ovidiuparvu/ovidiuparvu.github.io/_posts/2024-04-03-accelerate-reading-notes.md

     - The probability of a failed deployment rises substantially when manual changes must be made to production environments as part of the deployment process.
 - Architectural patterns that enable to continuously deliver SaaS applications are described at [https://12factor.net](https://12factor.net).
 - Burnout is physical, mental, or emotional exhaustion caused by overwork or stress.
-- Employers have both a duty of case toward employees and a fiduciary obligation to ensure staff do not become burned out.
+- Employers have both a duty of care toward employees and a fiduciary obligation to ensure staff do not become burned out.
 - Software and technology is plagued by employee burnout.
 - Managers who want to avert employee burnout should concentrate on:
     - Fostering a respectful, supportive work environment that emphasizes learning from failures rather than blaming.